Major in Russian and East European Studies (REES)

 6. Study Abroad

-Students are encouraged to consider study abroad options as a way to gain knowledge and understanding of local communities they study and advance language competency.
+Students are encouraged to consider study abroad options as a way to gain knowledge and understanding of the local communities they study and to advance their language competency.
 Normally, students who study abroad or who attend summer programs in the USA will be eligible to count up to four credits from such programs towards the major, including language courses.
-Under rare circumstances (additional summer study, more than a semester of study abroad), students may upon request be allowed to apply as many as six credits from such programs to the major.
+Under rare circumstances (additional summer study, more than a semester of study abroad), students may, upon request, be allowed to apply as many as six credits from such programs to the major.
 Advance permission for such a course of study is required from the Undergraduate Chair.
 The Undergraduate Chair will also recommend study abroad and summer programs that fit the criteria of the department.

 7. Honors Thesis (optional)

-Students with a minimum 3.3 overall GPA and a minimum 3.6 in major coursework are eligible for honors in the REES major.
+Students with a minimum 3.3 overall GPA and a minimum of 3.6 in major coursework are eligible to pursue honors in the REES major.
 Those who seek to receive honors must complete a thesis of 35-40 pages with bibliography and notes.
 Thesis students must enroll in REES 4998.
 The Department will not consider research projects completed for other programs’ or majors’ theses or projects as REES honors theses.
 The honors thesis may be written during either semester of the senior year, under the guidance of a REES faculty member whose area of expertise coincides with the subject of the project.
 Within the first week of the semester in which the project is to be completed, students should provide to the Undergraduate Chair a two-page research proposal endorsed by the faculty member who will supervise the project.
 One copy of the final paper must be submitted to the Undergraduate Chair before the major certification is approved for graduation.
 Only students who receive a final grade of “A” on their research project will be recognized with honors in the major in REES.
 All theses are kept on file by the Department.
-Students may meet the honors thesis requirement by enrolling in a relevant graduate seminar approved in advance by the Undergraduate Chair and attaining an A on a final research paper that answers the criteria of the honors thesis.
+Students may meet the honors thesis requirement by enrolling in a relevant graduate seminar approved in advance by the Undergraduate Chair and attaining an A on a final research paper that fufills the criteria of the honors thesis.

 8. Minimum Grade